 Summit County Auditor Blake Frazier said that despite the large turnout, there was no persuasive argument against the increase.

 "The tax increases will have a big impact and make it so we can catch up and stay up-to-date on road projects without depleting our general funds," he said.
-"Both of these taxes have never been raised and the cost of doing the work has really gone up.
-The Service Area #6 fund was first enacted in 1977 and hasn't been touched since."

 The Auditor's Office estimated that the increase in Service Area #6 will bring in $960,000 a year in revenue to the county.
 The increase in the Municipal tax rate is estimated to generate $3.1 million in revenue, an increase of $660,000 compared to 2011.